Sebastian Rasmussen

-Jens Sebastian Beraque Rasmussen (born June 17, 2002) is a footballer who plays as a forward or left-back for Danish team Hobro II.
+Jens Sebastian Beraque Rasmussen (born 17 June 2002) is a professional footballer who plays as a forward for Danish 1st Division club Hobro.
 Born in Denmark, he plays for the Philippines national team.

 Club career

 A former youth academy player of Randers, Rasmussen joined AGF in 2019.
 He returned to Randers in 2021 and became the part of reserve team Randers Freja.

+In July 2023, after playing half a season for the second team, Rasmussen was promoted to the first team of Hobro.

 International career

 In October 2021, Rasmussen was called up to the Philippines under-23 team for 2022 AFC U-23 Asian Cup qualification matches.

 In November 2022, Rasmussen was named in the Philippines national team squad for the 2022 AFF Championship.
-On December 23, 2022, he made his debut for the team by scoring two goals and providing an assist in a 5–1 win against Brunei.
+On 23 December 2022 he made his debut for the team by scoring two goals and providing an assist in a 5–1 win against Brunei.

 Personal life

 Rasmussen was born in Denmark to a Danish father and a Filipino mother.